adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - **mapping** 나 **maneuvering**등의 후처리 작업이 필요 하며 이를 통해 단순화 할수 있다. `The post processing modules like mapping or maneuvering require a much simpler representation of objects. `

-This leads to a question of learning to classify this simpler representation directly instead of semantic segmentation.
+- This leads to a question of learning to classify this simpler representation directly instead of semantic segmentation.

 #### D. Recovering individual objects

-Pixel-wise Semantic segmentationproduces regions of same object and hence does notprovide individual objects in a segment.
+- Pixel-wise Semantic segmentation produces regions of same object and hence does not provide individual objects in a segment.

-This might be neededfor tracking applications which tend to track objects likepedestrians individually.
+- This might be needed for tracking applications which tend to track objects like pedestrians individually.

 One solution is to use post processingclassifier to further sub-divide the regions but this could be directly classified instead.

-However, a recent instance levelsegmentation paradigm can segment different instances of thesame class as in [50] without the need for post processing.5) Goal Orientation: Semantic segmentation is a genericproblem and at the moment there is no goal orientation towardsthe end goal of automated driving.
+However, a recent instance levelsegmentation paradigm can segment different instances of thesame class as in [50] without the need for post processing.

+#### E.  Goal Orientation: Semantic segmentation is a genericproblem and at the moment there is no goal orientation towardsthe end goal of automated driving.

 For example, there maynot be a need for accurate contour of objects or in detectingirrelevant objects like sky for end driving goal.